Build-Week-Water-My-Plants-2020/backend/README.md

 To run the server locally:

-1. Fork repo
-2. Clone repo
+1. Clone repo
-3. In terminal cd to repo
+2. In terminal cd to repo
-4. In terminal do a npm i
+3. In terminal do a npm i
-5. In terminal do a npm run server
+4. In terminal do a npm run server

 To add or make changes to repo:

-1. Add me as a collaborator and reviewer.
-Github handle is desicurry
 2. Create a branch with git checkout -b <branch-name>
 3. Commit and Push changes to branch
-4. Submit pull request.
-(DO NOT merge your own pull request)
+4. Submit pull request
-5. Once pull request is reviewed it will be merged
+5. Once pull request is reviewed it needs to be merged to master
 6. After merge you can the do a git pull origin master in terminal